What to buy a cyclist for Christmas...

 Estimated price: £32

-If we had to pick one cycling accessory that's revolutionised our cycling life, it's the humble ridepac.
-Why's that? (and what is a ridepac?!) you may ask!
+If we had to pick one cycling accessory that's revolutionised our cycling life, it's this humble cycling wallet/adventure caddy.
+Why's that? (and what is an adventure caddy?!) you may ask!

-A ridepac is a 11mmx185mm (outer dimensions) wallet/case/pouch that you use to store your valuables.
+An adventure caddy is a 95mmx185mm (outer dimensions) wallet/case/pouch that you use to store your valuables.
 It's designed to be kept in your jersey pocket while cycling.

 So, why do we love it?
 Well it represents a massive upgrade in both form and function.
 Before this we (as with many cyclists) kept our money, phone and keys in a plastic bag while cycling.
 As you can imagine, a plastic bag has a number of drawbacks: when you get warm, it collects droplets of water so your stuff gets damp, it's slippy so has a tendency to slip out of your jersey pocket - and (important for a cyclist), it looks rubbish.

 Stolen Goat's beautifully designed case stores everything safely and securely while looking gorgeous.
-Their designs are bright and bold (hypervelocity is pictured here), the case is waterproof and wipe clean.
+Their designs are bright and bold (Hypervelocity and Voltage are pictured here), the case is waterproof and wipe clean.
 It's covered in an extra grippy material that means it stays put in your pocket.
 The zipper is water resistant and feels reliably tough.

 Inside, there's a full-length zipped pocket on one side and an elasticated pocket on the other.
-We find it easily fits our keys, credit cards and iphone 7s (i.e. a plus size phone handset).
-Stolen Goat gave us the pac to try but, hand on heart, we love it.
+We find it easily fits our keys, credit cards and iphone.
+Stolen Goat gave us the caddy to try but, hand on heart, we love it.

 Check out their website for more details.